 Target audience: Boxing day is celebrated mostly in the UK, Canada, Australia, South Africa, and New Zealand

 The annual celebration of the American-African culture which you can learn all about on this Wikipedia page.

 Target audience: African Americans and people in the African diaspora might be celebrating this holiday.

 31st December – New Year’s Eve

-There was a lot of hard work put into building this social media content calendar, I hope it brings you value and helps you generate organic growth by enriching your social media content throughout the year.
+There was a lot of hard work put into building this social media content calendar, I hope it brings you to value and helps you generate organic growth by enriching your social media content throughout the year.

 If you have found it useful, please consider sharing it with more content creators.
 If you have ideas for events that we can add to the list or more content ideas for the events listed above, please comment below and contribute to the community.